kigawas/blog/content/posts/integrate-fastapi-and-django-orm.md

 I really want to switch to FastAPI from Django, however, it's not that easy to give up Django and its user system as well as admin page totally.
 I know it sounds greedy, but in fact there is such convenience.
 This time I'll show you how to integrate FastAPI and Django ORM simply and quickly.

 > There's also a demerit undoubtedly.
-You cannot use asyncio ORM and this will hurt performance.
+Django ORM is not asynchronous and this will hurt performance.
 >
 > If you'd like to improve, you may consider using [orm](https://github.com/encode/orm) or [gino](https://github.com/python-gino/gino) to rewrite some logic.
 >